 - Tea: You’d need to drink lots of this to get any pain-killing benefit, though, so it isn’t advised.

 Safety: White willow is generally considered safe.
 However, the same warnings for aspirin apply to white willow bark.
-It can cause blood thinning (and might interact with blood-thinning medications), increase risk of Reye’s syndrome, and cause stomach bleeding in people with ulcers.
+It can cause blood thinning (and might interact with blood-thinning medications), increase the risk of Reye’s syndrome, and cause stomach bleeding in people with ulcers.

 Lavender is well known for its calming effects.
 It turns out that lavender is also a potent natural painkiller too.

 Studies have found that lavender oil has reduced joint pain, migraine pain, toothaches, muscle pain, and more.
 One study found that topical lavender oil was comparable to the drug tramadol.

 The plant works by slowing down the nervous system and suppressing inflammation markers.
 Thus, it is suggested that lavender might also help with conditions like Alzheimer’s.

 How to Use:

-- Inhalation: Put 2-4 drops of lavender oil into 2-3 cups boiling water.
+- Inhalation: Put 2-4 drops of lavender oil into 2-3 cups of boiling water.
 Inhale the vapors.

 - Topical: Lavender oil is toxic when taken orally.
 Oils should only be used topically.